Easy Chicken Salad Sandwiches Recipe with Rotisserie Chicken

 The heart of any salad is the chicken.
 You have two excellent options here.

-Using canned chicken is the fastest method for an easy canned chicken salad recipe.
-It’s a fantastic pantry staple.
-Drain two 12.5-ounce cans of chicken well.
-Then, give the chicken a quick flake with a fork.
+Using canned chicken is the quickest way to pull together a simple chicken salad.
+It’s one of those pantry staples that saves you when time is tight.
+Just drain two 12.5 ounce cans well, then give the chicken a quick fluff with a fork so it mixes smoothly with the rest of the ingredients.
 For the best results, you can find high-quality, canned chicken and other pantry essentials at Weary Chef.

 Your Simple Ingredients List